 Alexander Karpeyev (Music Curator)

-Alexander is the Music Curator at the Pushkin House and helps organise the classical music side of our programme.
+Alexander helps organise the classical music aspect of our cultural programme.
 He is a graduate of the Moscow Conservatory, the Guildhall School of Music and Drama and City University London, where in 2014 he successfully defended his doctoral thesis on performance practice in the music of Nikolay Medtner.
-If you would like to propose a concert at Pushkin House, please complete the concert proposal form available from the Music Salon page here.
+If you would like to propose a concert at Pushkin House, please complete the concert proposal form available from the Music Salon page.

 Elena Zaytseva (Associate Curator)